What is Osteoarthritis?

 - A genetic defect in joint cartilage

-- Stress on the joints owing to specific jobs and playing sports.
+- Continuous stress on the joints due to sports or specific jobs.

 Types of Osteoarthritis

-Includes a variety of inflammatory and noninflammatory joint diseases gout, rheumatoid arthritis, and juvenile rheumatoid arthritis.
+Includes a variety of inflammatory and noninflammatory joint diseases such as gout, rheumatoid arthritis, and juvenile rheumatoid arthritis.

 Foot and Ankle

-- The three joints of the foot that involve the heel bone, the inner mid-foot bone, and the outer mid-foot bone
+- The three joints involving the heel bone, the inner and the outer mid-foot bone

-- The joint of the big toe and foot bone
+- The joint between the big toe and foot

 Osteoarthritis of the Knee

-Osteoarthritis of the hand more frequent in certain spots like the base of the thumb, at the end of the finger closest to the nail and middle of the finger.
+Osteoarthritis of the hand is more frequent in certain places like the base of the thumb, at the end of the finger closest to the nail and middle of the finger.